antontarasenko/awesome-economics/readme.md

 * [Academic Search](https://cse.google.com/cse/publicurl?cx=002720237717066476899:e55ib8o11ka) - Search across `.edu` and other educational domains.
 These materials are more reliable than the big Internet.
 * [Foundational Equations of Economics](http://economics.stackexchange.com/questions/35/what-are-the-foundational-equations-of-economics) - These equations show principles behind "thinking like an economist".
 Graduate textbooks put these equiations in context.
 * [IGM Economic Experts Panel](http://www.igmchicago.org/igm-economic-experts-panel) - Top economists reflect on policy-related issues.
 Some answers contain useful details.
+* [AEA Resources for Economists](http://rfe.org/) - A list of useful links maintained by the American Economic Association.

 ## Research